QuantumBadger/Speedy2D/README.md

  - The simplest Rust API for creating a window, rendering graphics/text, and handling input
- - Compatible with any device supporting OpenGL 2.0+ or OpenGL ES 2.0+
+ - Compatible with any device supporting OpenGL 2.0+, with support for OpenGL ES 2.0+ and WebGL coming soon
  - Very fast

 Supports Windows, Mac, and Linux.
-Should also work on Android and iOS (for rendering only).
+Support for Android, iOS, and WebGL is in development.

 By default, Speedy2D contains support for setting up a window with an OpenGL context, and receiving input events.
 If you'd like to handle this yourself, and